 – Bell Peppers

-Yes, if you are cooking the navy bean soup stove top.
-Since it takes a long time to cook dry navy beans, its easier to pre-soak them and cooking them.
-Place about 5 cups of water to 1 cup of dry navy beans on the stove top.
+- Place about 5 cups of water to 1 cup of dry navy beans on the stove top.
 Cook for 2 hours or until they can be mushed easily

-Navy bean soup slow cooker version doesn’t require soaked navy beans.
-You can add about 1 cup of navy beans to the slow cooker along with the other ingredients and set it to cook on high.
+- To slow cook them, add 1 cup of navy beans to the slow cooker along with the other ingredients and set it to cook on high.
 It will take about 6-7 hours to fully cook it.

 Or, you could do what I did and cook with canned navy beans which save so much time!
 Sometimes, its fun to take a few shortcuts.

-Why are they called Navy Beans?
+Why are they called navy beans?

 They are called navy beans because it is a huge part of the diet for members of the US Navy.
 According to Wikipedia, it is a popular ingredient in their recipes in the 20th century.